 In the Third Year, students can expect to be taught by leading experts in the field on issues at the forefront of scientific research, across the spectrum of the geological and mineralogical sciences.
-A choice of Core Courses are offered in the first term, and then a number of Option Courses in the second term delve deeply into areas of active research.
-These choices allow some significant degree of specialisation within the Earth Sciences.
+There is a choice of three from five Core Courses, allowing some significant degree of specialisation within the Earth Sciences.
 Most students carry on to Part III and the MSci qualification in a fourth year of study, but it is possible to graduate after three years with a BA.

 Students also undertake an independent field mapping project, and take part in a week-long field trip to Greece.

-Part III Project Guide 2013 booklet is now available in the Part III PROJECT GUIDE 2013.
+Part III Project Guide 2016 booklet is now available in the

 In the summer between their second and third years, after a practice run in Skye, students in groups spend four weeks making a geological map from their own field observations.
 Areas vary widely, and many students choose to map abroad: the USA, Chile, South Africa, Norway and Spain are amongst popular choices.
 The mapping project is distinctive at Cambridge in being wholly organised by the students themselves (although departmental funding is available), and is a highly respected component of the degree course